-93. Sentence not invalidated by failure to comply with procedural requirements compensation levy means a compensation levy within the meaning of the Victims of Crime Compensation Act 1994;
+93. Sentence not invalidated by failure to comply with procedural requirements

 - (1) The failure of a court to give reasons or to comply with any other procedural requirement of this Act in sentencing an offender does not invalidate a sentence imposed by it. - (2) Nothing in subsection (1) prevents a court on an appeal against sentence from reviewing a sentence imposed by a court in circumstances where there has been a failure that is referred to in that subsection.